PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Must complete M3 Core Clerkship in Medicine.

 COMPETENCIES: This course will enhance students’ knowledge and skills in four areas: application of knowledge to common clinical cases; providing competent inpatient care; essentials of practice management; and, personal and professional development.

 INSTRUCTIONAL FEATURES: Students can acquire 2 or 4 credits, by combining some of the four components outlined below or by completing all of them.
-Students’ learning activities will be guided by Dr. Richard Stringham, Director of Predoctoral Education, Department of Family Medicine.
+Students’ learning activities will be guided by Dr. Sagina Hanjrah, Director of Predoctoral Education, Department of Family Medicine.

-- The AAFP has a prepared an interactive CD on Practice Management for FM residents.
-The disk overviews contracts, informed consent, financial management of a clinic setting, insurance, an introduction to billing and coding, and medico-legal issues.
+-The AAFP has a prepared an interactive CD on Practice Management for FM residents.
+The disc gives an overview of contracts, informed consent, financial management of a clinic setting, insurance, an introduction to billing and coding, and medico-legal issues.
 Each segment of the course concludes with a quiz and review.

-- Through selected readings as well as individual or small group sessions with family medicine faculty, including Dr. Stringham, students will learn:
+-Through selected readings as well as individual or small group sessions with Dr. Stringham, students discuss how to access community resources, both professional and personal, in a new environment

 Program Number: ELEC 938